Cris245/go-llm-chat/README.md

 This project is a proof-of-concept chat server written in Go.
 It shows how to:

-1. Orchestrate multiple LLMs (OpenAI ChatGPT models) with different prompts.
+1. Orchestrate multiple LLMs (OpenAI GPT-4o-mini models) with different prompts.
 2. Stream answers to the caller using Server-Sent Events (SSE).
 3. Enrich answers with domain data (a MongoDB collection of fictional flight data).
 4. Run everything locally with **Docker Compose**.